servalproject/batphone/CURRENT-RELEASE.md

 This release was made possible by the generous donors to the [Speak Freely crowdfunding campaign][], in particular our "True Believers":

- * Douglas P. Chamberlin XXX
+ * Douglas P. Chamberlin
- * Walter Ebert XXX
+ * Walter Ebert
  * Andrew G. Morgan, California, USA
  * Fred Fisher XXX